 Where Are the Best Places for the Northern Lights?

 Plan a bucket-list adventure to bask in the evening glow of the Northern Lights.
 Choose a destination that you’ll enjoy even if the ephemeral lights fail to show up.
-And don’t forget your camera!
+And remember your camera!